2021 Climate Goals

 Option 4: Get involved with a community energy project - search for community energy projects in your state or local area.

 10. Reduce waste.
 Find ways to avoid plastic, tackle food waste or buy less or 2nd hand.

-Australia was ranked lowest in climate policy out of all 57 nations included in the Climate Change Performance Index 2020 and Australia still doesn't have a net-zero target (unlike more than 110 other nations).
-Strong and bold leadership from our governments is essential in tackling the climate crisis - citizens must demand climate action.
+Australia was ranked worst in climate policy out of all 57 nations included in the Climate Change Performance Index 2020 and doesn't even have a net-zero target (unlike more than 100 other nations).
+Strong leadership from our governments is essential in tackling the climate crisis.
+As citizens we must demand action.